Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 application: Server Side Web, Desktop, Android, etc. It is compatible with any framework like Java EE, Spring, Play, Vert.x, Swing and JavaFX.

 This *hello world* demo is one of the simplest web application you can create with Kurento.
 The following picture shows an screenshot of this demo running:

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-screenshot.png
    :align:   center
-   :alt:     WebRTC loopback video call
+   :alt:     Kurento Hello World Screenshot: WebRTC in loopback
    :width: 600px

+   *Kurento Hello World Screenshot: WebRTC in loopback*

 The interface of the application (an HTML web page) is composed by two HTML5 video tags: one showing the local stream (as captured by the device webcam) and the other showing the remote stream sent by the media server back to the client.

 The logic of the application is quite simple: the local stream is sent to the Kurento Media Server, which returns it back to the client without modifications.
 To implement this behavior we need to create a `Media Pipeline`:term: composed by a single `Media Element`:term:, i.e. a **WebRtcEndpoint**, which holds the capability of exchanging full-duplex (bidirectional) WebRTC media flows.
 This media element is connected to itself so that the media it receives (from browser) is send back (to browser).
 This media pipeline is illustrated in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-pipeline.png
    :align:   center
-   :alt:     Loopback video call media pipeline
+   :alt:     Kurento Hello World Media Pipeline in context

+   *Kurento Hello World Media Pipeline in context*

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
-At the server-side we use a Java EE application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
+At the server-side we use a Java application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities the following technologies are used:

 * `REST`:term:: Communication between JavaScript client-side and Java application server-side.